A new face joins the group and their friends think on it, the Dragonblooded face a political situation, Scurvey Pete time!

 “Aye that she does, which will guide and protect her.
 Though I imagine the Tri’Khan may corner her just to hold it!”
 They shared a laugh, knowing that man must be dying of curiosity.
 “I shall miss my Juniper.”

 “And I miss my friends as well.
 Say, when you finish your run along the southern coast, come back to Nexus and take to wagons.
 Come through Chaunta and finally Sal’Maneth and stay a bit with us.
-Keith and I would love your company.”
+Keth and I would love your company.”

 He gave a sigh, pushing aside the drink he held.
 “For rainbows must come the rain.
 I think I shall, but I may take my time in case she needs me.”